YuTung/simpleOscilloscope/README.md

 # simpleOscilloscope

 ##HOW TO USE:
-* Item 1
-1. choose com port
+* choose com port

 ##FUNCTIONS:
-	the cursoe function:
+1. the cursor function:
 scroll the line's position to get useful information.
 For example, getting the max value, current value, peak to peak value from the data. still working on some algorithms and frame saving function